 Pine Hill is a tiny town located in the state of New York.
 With a population of 275 people and just one neighborhood, Pine Hill is the 953rd largest community in New York.
-Pine Hill has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Pine Hill has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Pine Hill is a decidedly white-collar town, with fully 88.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Pine Hill is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Pine Hill who work in teaching (45.41%), food service (15.68%), and healthcare (12.97%).